pedrolpena/ftp-mail/README.md

-create a crontab that runs get_messages every 2 minutes<br>
+-create a crontab that runs get_messages every 2 minutes<br>